Diego-Equis-Nunes/cse15l-lab-reports/lab report 3.md

 written_2/travel_guides/berlitz1/WhereToMallorca.txt:0
 ```

-In the command, the use searches the entire `berlitz1` directory for the word "vistas" and receives a count of "vistas" for every one of its file.
+In the command, the user searches the entire `berlitz1` directory for the word "vistas" and receives a count of "vistas" for every one of its file.
 The command shows its presence and non-presence in every file making it easy for the user to locate where certain key phrases are and aren't within a specific directory.

 Running `grep -rc` `in written_2/` using the command